May 18, 2017

 What Would Nana Do?

-When I moved into my most recent place, I put Nana in my kitchen.
+When I moved into my new place, I put Nana in my kitchen.
 In a frame, on the counter above the sink.
-In the photo, Paula Celi is shoveling snow and smiling.
+A photo of my maternal grandmother, Paula Celi, shoveling snow and smiling.
 She looks like she might even be enjoying herself.
 Nana always worked hard, that's what Nanas do.

 Mostly, Nana is inside my head and my heart.
 She's somehow still a part of me - even if just a little part - even after all this time.

-When I was a teenage soon-to-be bald freak, Nana would get upset because I listened to heavy metal and watched slasher flicks.
+When I was a teenage soon-to-be bald freak, Nana would get upset when I listened to heavy metal and watched horror flicks.
 Nanas don't scold.
 They rarely yell.
 But they always get upset.

 Nana could sew.
-She sewed all the Metallica patches onto my heavy-metal denim jacket/uniform.
-Surely, Nana didn't approve of "those devil worshipers."
+She sewed all the Metallica patches onto my heavy-metal denim jacket.
+Nana didn't approve of "those devil worshipers."
 But she sewed the patches on anyway, because Nana loved me.

 Nana liked music.
-Just not devil music.
 Like most proper fans, she was passionate - and a critic, too.
 She loved Julio Iglesias and Paul McCartney.
 She hated Willie Nelson and Billy Idol.
+She favored the Mets and I forgive her.
+The only thing Nana did more religiously than go to church each week was watch Dynasty.

 Nana was a world-champ worrywort.
 She was absent-minded and funny.
 I found all her infectious Nana quirks endearing.

-And Nana doted.
+Nana doted.
 Oh, did she dote.
-Nana was our surrogate mother - and usually our greatest ally when our real mother cracked the whip.
+Nana was our second mother, usually our greatest ally when our first mother cracked the whip.
 She doled out hugs in large amounts.
-She doled out dollar bills and introduced us to capitalism.
+She handed out dollar bills and introduced us to capitalism.

-Nana's house was my second house.
-Two working class parents meant lots of after school time at my grandparents'.
-Nana's house was ten minutes away from ours.
+Nana's house was my house.
+Two working-class parents meant lots of after school time at Nana's, a ten minute drive away.
 Inside, an ancient out-of-tune piano.
-Mandatory plastic-covered furniture.
+The mandatory plastic-covered furniture.
 Lots of tchotchkes.
 Lots of yellow.

 Nana was my first funeral.
 My first uncontrollable sob.
 My first 'There Is No God.'
 The first songs I ever wrote were about losing Nana.
 An unfathomable tragedy.

 I had chicken pox at Nana's wake - a teenage monster, a mourning leper.
-Losing Nana was my first real test of strength.
+Losing Nana was my first real loss, my first test of strength.

-Nana wasn't there to see me graduate.
-She wasn't there when I got my first job or bought my first house.
+Nana wasn't there to see me get my diploma.
+She wasn't there when I got my first job, when I bought my first house.
 Wasn't there when I fell in and out of love.
 She never met any of my ladies, never heard any of my albums, never saw me perform on a stage.

 You just have to live.